zendesk/active_record_inherit_assoc/README.md

 #### Allowed list of values (inherit_allowed_list)

 In some occasions, there are values that we don't want to filter out, even if they don't correspond to the inherited one.
-Following the previous Post example, this could happen if we have a universal "system" category that we associated all the posts that have no other category and belongs to no account.
+Following the previous Post example, this could happen if we have a universal "system" category belonging to no account, one that we associated to all the posts that have no other category.
 A way to keep this category (assuming that it has the account_id `-1`) would look like this:

 ```Ruby
 class Post < ActiveRecord::Base